shivammathur/homebrew-extensions/README.md

 - On Linux, GLIBC 2.27 or newer is required, so distributions with Linux kernel 4.18 and newer are supported.
 For example: Ubuntu 18.04, Debian 10, CentOS 8, Fedora 28, and newer versions of these distributions.

-- All extensions except `vips` are built on Linux.

 ## Usage

 ### Prerequisites